Integrity and

 present time.

-Some traditions propose the thought that happy and fortunate experiences
+traditions propose the idea that happy and fortunate experiences will follow as

-will follow as a result of your awareness and positive actions of mind, speech
+a result of your awareness and doing and reinforcing positive actions of your

-and body, and that happy and positive potentials will continue through the
+mind, speech and body and that happy and positive potentials will continue

-experience of dying and living again, and through this process you can progress
+through your experience of dying and living again and through this process you

-that unhappy and unfortunate experiences will follow as a result of ignorance
+unhappy and unfortunate experiences will follow as a result of your ignorance

-and doing negative actions of mind, speech and body, and that unhappy and
+and doing and reinforcing negative actions of your mind, speech and body and

-negative potentials will continue through the experience of dying and living
+that unhappy and negative potentials will continue through your experience of

 Your ordinary or conventional thinking might

-not accommodate those thoughts, although they contribute good perspectives to
+not accommodate those ideas although they contribute good perspectives that can

 Whatever happens, when you cannot understand your experience or when you